matthias-reis/carda-gatsby/content/articles/2024/04/pirate-queen-ghosts-en.md

   - Feminism
   - Despotz Records
   - Heavy Music
-focusKeyword: 'Pirate Queen - "Ghosts"Pirate Queen - "Ghosts"'
+focusKeyword: Pirate Queen - "Ghosts"Pirate Queen - "Ghosts"
 advertisement: false
 affiliate: false
 language: en
 languageLink: /2024/04/pirate-queen-ghosts/

 ---

 **With their album "Ghosts", on May 3rd, Pirate Queen will release a record that will shake up the metal scene.
 The first all-female pirate metal band from the Bermuda Triangle shows how power metal mixed with fantasy fairy tales and playful melodies can work with this debut.**